 The Fort Bend County Office of the Texas A&M AgriLife Extension Service and Cooperative Extension Program educates Texans in all areas of agriculture, youth & adult life skills, human capital & leadership, and community economic development.Learn more

 Extension offers the knowledge resources of both Texas A&M and Prairie View A&M Universities to educate Texans for self-improvement, individual action, and community problem solving.
 We are part of a statewide educational network and a member of the Texas A&M University System linked in a unique partnership with the nationwide Cooperative Extension System and Fort Bend County Commissioners’ Court.

 Extension values and promotes principles of citizen & community involvement, scientifically based education, lifelong learning, and volunteerism.

 The Texas A&M AgriLife Extension Service office provides access to all citizens and works cooperatively with other Texas A&M System agencies and a host of governmental and external organizations to achieve our goal of educating the citizens of Fort Bend County in every subject matter possible.

 Extension offers Fort Bend County residents information and education through a variety of opportunities such as:

-Educational programs conducted by Texas A&M AgriLife Extension Service serve people of all ages regardless of socioeconomic level, race, color, sex, religion, disability or national origin.
-Persons with disabilities who plan to attend this meeting and who may need auxiliary aids or services are required to contact Texas AgriLife Extension Service at 281-342-3034 five working days prior to the meeting so appropriate arrangements can be made.
+Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.
+Persons with disabilities who plan to attend a meeting or event and who may need auxiliary aids or services are required to contact Texas AgriLife Extension Service at 281-342-3034 five working days prior to the meeting so appropriate arrangements can be made.
 The Texas A&M University System, the U. S. Department of Agriculture and the County Commissioners’ Court of Texas cooperating.